gabr1e11/so-simple-theme/en/_posts/2016-08-30-golden-titanium-part1.md

 Well, sorry, parenthesis matching.
 I was just trying to shorten the story[^3].
 The problem consisted on matching a sequence of parenthesis given as an input, along a maximum number of swaps that could be performed on the input string.
 The swaps could be used to maximize the matchings.
-The implemented function should return correctly the maximum number of matched parenthesis that the procedure could achieve by using the given number of swaps.
+The implemented function should return correctly the maximum number of matched parenthesis that the algorithm could achieve by using the given number of swaps.
 It is important to note that the function should return the maximum number of matched parenthesis, and not matched pairs (which in the end turns to be the number of pairs multiplied by 2).

-> How can you tackle such an overly complicated task?
+> How could you tackle such an overly complicated task?

 Good question!
 Rather easily.
 At least the first part, the parenthesis matching.
 It turns out that apart from a correct output, the function must also comply with space and time complexity constraints (big-O notation).
 Both were bound by O(N), meaning it should run on linear time[^4] and use an amount of memory linearly proportional to the number of input parenthesis.

 So let's tackle the first part first.
+But before, a big disclaimer from our sponsors:

+---
+**I have NOT, listen carefully, NOT tested the snippets of code provided here.
+The only snippet that works is the last one of the part 2 of this article, which is the one presented for Codility.
+The rest are coming from the top of my head, like little lice jumping out of me.
+I tried to be as close to bug free as possible, but you may need to fix something there.
+So no complaints!**
+{: style="font-size: 120%;" :}
+---

 # Parenthesis matching or how much did I miss my stack